-106 MARPOL 73/78 - Consolidated edition 2006, London, IMO 2007, ISBN 978-92-801-4216-7.
+$98\,\mathrm{MARPOL}\,73/78 - \mathrm{Consolidated}\,\mathrm{edition}\,2006, \mathrm{London}, \mathrm{IMO}\,2007, \mathrm{ISBN}\,978 - 92 - 801 - 4216 - 7.$

-107 IBC Code, 2007 edition, London, IMO 2007, ISBN 978-92-801-4226-6.
+99 IBC Code, 2007 edition, London, IMO 2007, ISBN 978-92-801-4226-6.

-108 MEPC.2/Circular, Provisional categorisation of liquid substances, version 14, effective 1 January 2009.
+$100\ MEPC.
+2/Circular,\ Provisional\ categorisation\ of\ liquid\ substances,\ version\ 14,\ effective\ 1\ January\ 2009.$

-1 2 Hazard Classes, Packing group, Environmental Hazards, Special precautions for users and information on transport in bulk by sea when applicable.
-3 4 In practice, additional information which would normally be included in this Section could include: 5 6 For ADR/RID/ADN: Digit of the hazard labels (main hazard and sub hazard if existing), classification code in case of class 1.
-7 8 For ADN tank vessels: The digits of the hazard labels and hazard Codes as shown in column 5 of table C in ADN chapter 3.2 9 10 For IMDG Code: Class and subsidiary risks (and indication of marine pollutant if applicable).
-11 12 For ICAO-TI /IATA-DGR: Class and subsidiary risk.
-13 14 15 Where information on "Special precautions for user" that would otherwise appear in subsection 14.6 is already given elsewhere in the SDS a cross-reference to its location may be made to avoid repetition.
-(A subsection may not simply be left empty).
-16 17 18 19 20 21 22 In addition, other applicable information (e.g. transport category; tunnel restriction code in accordance with ADR/RID, segregation group according to IMDG chapter 5.4.1.5.11.1 as well as special provisions, exemptions (viscous substances, multilateral agreements, etc.) might be useful if appropriate and if documentation is relevant.
-Where such additional information is provided which goes beyond the actual requirements of the legislation the compiler should be confident that he will be able to keep it current.
-Otherwise reference can be made to the relevant effective amendments of the full text of the applicable regulations.
-24 25 26 27 28 Guidance on transport information is only relevant for tank-vessel carriage according to ADN.
-According to ADN, extended classification criteria are required for liquids carried in tank vessels, e.g. for Environmental hazards the GHS criteria acute 2, acute 3 and chronic 3.
-This information is only relevant for bulk liquids filled into cargo tanks of tank vessels and classified as dangerous according the ADN criteria.
-29 30 If applicable, this extended classification information is included as hazard code(s) in the dangerous goods description according to ADN 5.4.1.1.2, e.g. 31 UN 1114 BENZENE, 3 (N3, CMR), II 32 33 34 For materials only intended to be carried in packages or tanks (tank containers or tank vehicles), indication of classification for tank-vessels only is not necessary.
-35 Additional information IMDG: 36 37 38 39 40 According to section 5.4.1.5.11.1 of the IMDG Code, the segregation group needs to be indicated for substances which belong - in the opinion of the consignor - to one of the segregation groups named in 3.1.4.4, but are classified under a "Not otherwise specified" ("N.O.S.") entry not included in the list of substances listed under this segregation group 109.
+- 1 Information is specifically required on UN number, proper shipping name, transport Hazard - 2 Classes, Packing group, Environmental Hazards, Special precautions for users and information - 3 on transport in bulk by sea when applicable.

+- 4 In practice, additional information which would normally be included in this Section could 5 include: - For ADR/RID/ADN: Digit of the hazard labels (main hazard and sub hazard if existing), classification code in case of class 1. - For ADN tank vessels: The digits of the hazard labels and hazard Codes as shown in column 5 of table C in ADN chapter 3.2 - For IMDG Code: Class and subsidiary risks (and indication of marine pollutant if applicable). - For ICAO-TI /IATA-DGR: Class and subsidiary risk.

+Where information on "Special precautions for user" that would otherwise appear in subsection 15 14.6 is already given elsewhere in the SDS a cross-reference to its location may be made to

+- avoid repetition.
+(A subsection may not simply be left empty). - 17 In addition, other applicable information (e.g. transport category; tunnel restriction code in - accordance with ADR/RID, segregation group according to IMDG chapter 5.4.1.5.11.1 as well - as special provisions, exemptions (viscous substances, multilateral agreements, etc.) might be - 20 useful if appropriate and if documentation is relevant.
+Where such additional information is - 21 provided which goes beyond the actual requirements of the legislation the compiler should be - 22 confident that he will be able to keep it current.
+Otherwise reference can be made to the - 23 relevant effective amendments of the full text of the applicable regulations. - 24 Guidance on transport information is only relevant for tank-vessel carriage according to ADN. - 25 According to ADN, extended classification criteria are required for liquids carried in tank - 26 vessels, e.g. for Environmental hazards the GHS criteria acute 2, acute 3 and chronic 3.
+This - 27 information is only relevant for bulk liquids filled into cargo tanks of tank vessels and classified - 28 as dangerous according the ADN criteria. - 29 If applicable, this extended classification information is included as hazard code(s) in the - dangerous goods description according to ADN 5.4.1.1.2, e.g. - 31 UN 1114 BENZENE, 3 (N3, CMR), II - 32 For materials only intended to be carried in packages or tanks (tank containers or tank - vehicles), indication of classification for tank-vessels only is not necessary.